A Conversation with the Chibok Fathers

 I’m greeted by the warm air and blazing mid afternoon sun as I step off the plane in Jos, Nigeria.
 A short time later, I’m sitting down with the fathers of the kidnapped Chibok girls, hearing their stories firsthand.

-A year and a half ago, 276 schoolgirls from Chibok, Nigeria, were kidnapped by Boko Haram.
+A year and a half ago, 276 schoolgirls from Chibok, Nigeria, were kidnapped by an extremist group that is located primarily in Northern Nigeria.
 The story garnered international media attention and ignited the popular “Bring Back Our Girls” campaign.

 Today, much of the media attention has faded – but the girls remain missing.
 And in the aftermath, their families struggle to survive.